philou/philou.github.com/source/_posts/2011-10-23-radiant-rfind-does-not-find-hidden-pages.markdown

 posterous_slug: radiant-rfind-does-not-find-hidden-pages
 comments: true
 ---
-<p>Suppose you have a hidden newsletter folder in the file following file structure inside <a href="http://radiantcms.org/" title="Radiant is a no-fluff, open source content management system designed for small teams.">radiant</a>:<p />
+Suppose you have a hidden newsletter folder in the file following file structure inside [radiant](http://radiantcms.org/):

 ```
 home
   /newsletters